welcome · hours · directions · volunteer · supporters

 - Other harm reduction and safer-sex supplies and information

 When visiting one of our sites, you'll briefly check in with one of our staff members.
 Then, you'll dispose of your needles in one of our sharps containers and get your clean supplies.
 We exchange on a one-for-one plus 20 basis, meaning that we'll give you as many syringes as you dispose of, plus 20.
+We cap the total number of syringes that any single person can receive at 200.

 We are a 100% volunteer-run needle exchange.
 We are medical students, undergraduates, community members, parents, and you!
 If you are passionate about helping your community, we want you on our team.
 Volunteers for OCNEP run the exchange, manage our finances, develop research protocols, listen to feedback, and everything else related to the program.